MaksimDzhangirov/backendBankExample/docs/part28-eng.md

 default for now.
 Now comes one important setting.
 Do you want your DB to be publicly accessible or not?
 If you choose `Yes`, then all the EC2 instances and devices outside of the VPC can connect to your DB.
-But we will have to setup a security group to allow that.
+But we will have to setup a `VPC security group` to allow that.
 If you choose `No`, then RDS will not assign a public IP address to the DB, thus only EC2 instances and devices inside the same VPC can connect to it.
 For this lecture, I want to access the DB from my local computer, so I'm gonna choose `Yes`.

 ![](../images/part28/5.png)